iechor/docs/content/language/nodejs/_index.md

 ---
-description: Containerize and develop Node.js apps using Docker
+description: Containerize and develop Node.js apps using iEchor
 keywords: getting started, node, node.js
 title: Node.js language-specific guide
 toc_min: 1
 toc_max: 2
 ---

-The Node.js language-specific guide teaches you how to containerize a Node.js application using Docker.
+The Node.js language-specific guide teaches you how to containerize a Node.js application using iEchor.
 In this guide, you’ll learn how to:

 * Containerize and run a Node.js application
 * Set up a local environment to develop a Node.js application using containers